 - Noise Blocking: A good pair of over the ear headphones can block out a significant amount of noise.
 If you live in a busy household, or are just sensitive to sounds while you try to sleep, this can be an absolute Godsend.
 Yes, there are other options, but none you can control more than your own set of headphones.

-- White Noise: If you take a decent pair of headphones, and combine that with a white noise app, then your sleep can be improved even more.
+- White Noise: If you take a decent pair of headphones for sleep, and combine that with a white noise app, then your sleep can be improved even more.
 This allows you to shut out external noises.
 Then, you can focus on soothing sounds that are specifically designed for sleep.

 - Relaxing Music: Some people prefer listening to something that allows them to focus a bit more intently.
 If white noise won’t do, try some relaxing music.
 Another option is to use ambient noises such as the sounds of the rainforest.
 Turn on something that relaxes you for about 45 minutes, and you may fall asleep with ease.